jjvanzon/JJs-Reference-Architecture/code-style.md

 ### File-Related Variable Names

-Variable names that indicate parts of *file paths* might easily become ambiguous.
-Here are suggestions to disambiguate them:
+Variable names that describe parts of *file paths* might easily become ambiguous.
+Here are some suggestions to make them clearer:

 | Name                     | Value
 |--------------------------|--------------------------